 In 1985 and 1986, Ward served as deputy investigator with Wilbur D. Preston, Jr., who was appointed by the Governor to investigate the savings and loan crisis.
 After an extensive investigation, Ward was the primary author and editor of a 457-page report to the Governor and General Assembly which formed a basis for numerous successful criminal prosecutions and civil lawsuits that resulted in substantial recoveries for the State.

 As chair of the Maryland Court of Appeals Standing Committee on Pro Bono Legal Service from 2002-2012, Ward was instrumental in expanding pro bono legal services throughout the region.
 He is the recipient of numerous honors and awards for his pro bono efforts, including the American Bar Association’s Pro Bono Publico Award.

 Ward is a Fellow of the American College of Trial Lawyers and an active member of the American Bar Association.
-He is ranked in Chambers USA 2018 in Litigation, and for more than ten years, he has consistently appeared in the annual publication, The Best Lawyers of America.
+He is ranked in Chambers USA 2018 in Litigation.
+For more than ten years, he has consistently appeared in the annual publication, The Best Lawyers of America, and was named "Lawyer of the Year" for 2019 in Banking and Finance Litigation by that publication.
 He has been recognized by Maryland Super Lawyers since 2007.

 Civic and Charitable Service